 2. Tadasana (Mountain Pose)

 Tadasana is the most basic pose of yoga.
-The spine maintains itself in the neutral (natural) shape which is why the asana, despite being very simple, leads to multiple benefits.
+The spine maintains itself in a neutral (natural) shape which is why the asana, despite being very simple, leads to multiple benefits.
 Often Tadasana acts as the base pose, to begin your yoga journey.
 It aids in the development of abdominal muscles and reduces stress.
-It straightens the spine and improves breathing and balance over the body.
+It straightens the spine and improves breathing and balances over the body.
 Not just that, it also plays an active role in Improving circulation over blood vessels and enhances blood flow to the legs, allowing increased circulation to your heart.

 - Stand straight with your feet apart.